 Current Projects in Northern Iraq and Baghdad

-With the recent liberation of Mosul and the Christian villages, many families are returning to their homes in the Nineveh Plain.
+After the liberation of Mosul and the Christian villages, many families returned to their homes in the Nineveh Plain.
 New reconstruction projects have been set up to help the youth in addition to existing programmes that ICIN continues to support as listed below.

 ICIN is active in Baghdad and Northern Iraq and in close contact with its local action groups and the church hierarchy.
 Furthermore, ICIN supports IDPs in Jordan.